matthew-renodin/bad_code_examples/README.md

-# staircase introduction
+# staircase problem introduction

 In a staircase problem, you try to calculate the different ways to reach the n'th stair where you are allowed to take up to m steps at a time.

 This is often used as an interview question.
 Most of these questions are memorization problems so they are well suited for new hires.
-For people who have been working for sometime, these questions are not that good because they really do not show the skills a person has during an interview, but we can revist these long forgotten and unused problems use them for thinking and developing our analytical skills.
+For people who have been working for sometime, these questions are not that good because they really do not show the skills a person has during an interview, but we can revist these problems and use them for thinking and developing our analytical skills.

+In practical terms we use this to generate a collection of all possible ways to achieve a outcome given some fixed measure.
+If we had 4 as a staircase (n) and this represented the outcome and we had three steps of 1,2, or 3, we would have these seven ways to get there {1,1,1,1},{1,1,2},{1,2,1},{2,1,1},{2,2},{1,3},{3,1}

 ## staircase 19 steps